aris-gionis/biss-2022-ocsn/README.md

-### Opinions and conflict in social networks: Models, computational problems, and algorithms

 ### Abstract
 ---
 Online social networks are important venues of public discourse today, hosting the opinions of hundreds of millions of individuals.
 Social networks are often credited for providing a technological means to break information barriers and promote diversity and democracy.
 In practice, however, the opposite effect is often observed: users tend to favor content that agrees with their existing world-view, get less exposure to conflicting viewpoints, and eventually create "echo chambers" and increased polarization.
 Arguably, without any kind of moderation, current social-networking platforms gravitate towards a state in which net-citizens are constantly reinforcing their existing opinions.